dacurry-tns/deploying-apereo-cas/pages/setup/overview.md

     </tbody>
 </table>

-Each of the six development servers is a VMware virtual machine running Red Hat Enterprise Linux (RHEL) 7 (64-bit) on 2 CPUs with 4 GB of RAM and 20 GB of disk space, which are the minimums recommended in the CAS 5 documentation.
+Each of the six development servers is a VMware virtual machine running Red Hat Enterprise Linux (RHEL) 7 (64-bit) on 1 CPU with 4 GB of RAM and 20 GB of disk space.

+{% include important.html content="Although 1 CPU and 4 GB is adequate for CAS development and testing, production operation requires more resources.
+Each server in the production server pool should have a minimum of 2 CPUs and 8 GB of memory." %}

 ## References